quantiota/Whole-in-One-Framework/ebook/12-article/01-article12.md

 ![Neural Network](https://blog.quantiota.ai/static/upload/david-hilbert.jpg "enter image title here")

+# The Whole-in-One Framework: A Germ of Generality in Financial Markets

 ## Abstract

 > **"The art of doing mathematics consists in finding that special case which contains all the germs of generality."**